Kleaner

 The Kleaner automatically interpolates* the motion between keyframes, according to the general parameters.

-For a more dynamic and realistic interpolation, it uses a function based on the Gaussian function which generates nice, asymetrical and dynamic curves, where the acceleration is faster than the deceleration, which better mimics a natural movement than what can be achieved with Bézier curve.
+For a more dynamic and realistic interpolation, it uses a function based on the Gaussian function which generates nice, asymmetrical and dynamic curves, where the acceleration is faster than the deceleration, which better mimics a natural movement than what can be achieved with Bézier curve.

 Interpolation generated by the Kleaner between two linear keyframes